reindert-vetter/api-version-control/README.md

 ## Two ways to manage the versions of your endpoints
 Option 1: **Version Statement**

- You probably use if statements to determine whether the code should be executed from a particular version (for example `if (RequestVersion::isAtLeast('2.0')) {`).
+ You probably use if statements to determine whether the code should be executed from a particular version.
 But what do you do if you want to run this code for 2 endpoints, one from version 2 and the other from version 3?
 This package offers a clean solution for this: [Version Statement](#version-statement).

 Option 2: **Version Middleware**